Car Electrical Diagnostics

 Test Components

-1. Use the wiring diagram to identify the component you want to test.
+1. Use the wiring diagram to identify the component that needs to be tested.

 2. Disconnect the component (e.g., a sensor, switch, or relay).